 Great News!
 Your FICO credit score may have improved recently or it may improve soon.

 This could be a much needed break for people who are having trouble getting a loan due to a poor credit score.
 Your FICO credit score is the score most lenders use when determining whether or not to approve you for a loan.
-Recent changes made to the FICO formula may cause your score to go up on its own.
+Recent FICO credit score changes made to the formula may cause your score to go up on its own.
 FICO scores range from 300 to 850 and are one of the biggest factors used in making loan approval decisions.
-Having a higher score could mean lower interest rates and a higher approval rating when it comes time to buy a new car, a home, or apply for an unsecured loan.
+Having a higher credit score for loan approval could mean lower interest rates and a higher approval rating when it comes time to buy a new car, a home, or apply for an unsecured loan.

 What changes should I be aware of?

-The two biggest changes to the FICO credit score will be: (1) Unpaid medical bills that have been sent to a collection agency will have a reduced impact on your score and (2) If you paid a bill late but since have settled the debt with a collection agency, FICO will no longer let that debt affect your credit score.
+The two biggest FICO credit score changes will be: (1) Unpaid medical bills that have been sent to a collection agency will have a reduced impact on your score and (2) If you paid a bill late but since have settled the debt with a collection agency, FICO will no longer let that debt affect your credit score.

 Another smaller change to the FICO formula will affect people who have minimal credit history.
 With the new formula, less weight will be given to the amount of credit you have, which means younger applicants will have a better chance at getting approved after the formula change takes effect.